anikolaienko/aprendiza/README.md

-# aprendiza
-Simple tool to repeat what you have learned
+# Aprendiza - learning by repeating tool